GSotelo/kubernetes-lab/sections/benefits/benefits.md

 # Benefits

-There are several reasons why containers and container APIs are widely adopted, with one of the primary motivations being:
+Containers and container APIs are popular for many reasons, including key factors such as:

-- Development speed
+- Faster development cycles
-- Scalability
+- Enhanced scalability
-- Abstracting infrastructure
+- Simplifying infrastructure management
-- Efficiency
+- Improved resource efficiency
-- Cloud native ecosystem
+- Integration with the cloud-native ecosystem